lfost42/grafana-notes/k8s/cka/itkiddie.md

     uid: ffa27d96-5199-4785-8ad9-562e8f5d5f53
 ```

 Check the PV is now available
 `k get pv mariadb-pv`

 PV should now have status AVAILABLE

 Step 3 Create the PVC (Remember the storage class for the PV is empty)
 `vim pvc.yaml`

-Use the docs
+Use the docs.
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim